chankrrn/WRO-FE-YBR/mech/mech_README.md

 | HDT @ 0.45 MPa | 87°C | 99°C |
 | Filament Diameter | 1.75 mm | 1.75 mm |

-The material data shows the design trade-off clearly:
+The material data shows the main trade-off clearly:

 > **ABS provides greater impact toughness, while ABS-GF provides greater stiffness and heat resistance.**

-We therefore select the material according to the function of each component rather than printing the complete robot from one material.
+The final robot therefore does not use one material for every printed component.
+Material choice depends on the mechanical function and required behavior of the part.

 > **[TODO: Add manufacturer datasheet links for the material-property values above.]**